 B i o g r a p h y

-Matthew Kofi has been praised for his detailed, collaborative and text-led approach.
-As a BAME artist he advocates for extending opportunities for participating in, and for access to, classical music.
+Matthew Kofi is an advocate for extending opportunities for participation, and for access to, classical music.
 He has taken orchestras including London Mozart Players and the Orchestra of ENO to new audiences at Wilton’s Music Hall, Camp Bestival and Wilderness and Harvest Festivals.
 He conducted the ROH Community Chorus at Watercity Festival and has conducted several QEH concerts with Chineke!
 With OHP he has conducted the UK’s first ‘relaxed’ opera performance, ‘minute maestro’ workshops, and over 80 performances of their family operas.
-Future work in opera includes working with majority BAME casts, a gospel choir, Bollywood performers, a First Nation singer, and an orchestra which incorporates sitar and tabla.
+In 2020 he collaborated with neo-soul singer Tawiah as part of Opera North's resonance programme.